Skip to content

 Fruit containing vitamin A

 Now let's examine the daily requirement of vitamin A together.
-As you might have guessed, this is where things get complicated.
-After all, there are various sources of vitamin A: either the direct recording or the Uptake and synthesis of beta-carotene.
-Another challenge is that some nutrition societies use Retinol Activity Equivalents (RAE) and other Retinol Equivalents (RE) to determine daily requirements.
+Here, as you may already be thinking, is where it gets complicated.
+After all, there are several sources of vitamin A: either the direct recording or the Uptake and synthesis of beta-carotene.
+Another challenge is that some nutrition societies use retinol activity equivalents (RAE) and other retinol equivalents (RE) to determine daily requirements.

 The calculation of RAE is done like this: